Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/play-audio-ruby/run-app.md

 # Run the Ruby App

-In your terminal navigate to the directory of the application and execute the following command:
+In your terminal navigate to the project directory and execute the following command:

 ```bash
 bundle exec ruby server.rb